kizito9898/IT-Documentation/CustomerService/Ticketing-Best-practices.md

 I treat ticket notes like a timeline.
 Whether I’ve found the solution or not, **I leave a note every 15 minutes** to show progress and steps taken so far to while actively working on the issue.

-> *Still troubleshooting—just finished resetting the user profile, now checking login permissions.
+> *Still troubleshooting, just finished resetting the user profile, now checking login permissions.
 Will update again shortly.*

 Why?
 Because: